navya-eedula-uw/DATA-512-Wildfire-Analysis-Part-1/README.md

       pip install numpy
       ```
 ---
+# Wildfire Data
+### Dataset
+The [Combined wildland fire datasets for the United States and certain territories](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81), [1800s-Present (combined wildland fire polygons)](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81) dataset has details about all wildfires that have happened over the years all over the US.
+This dataset was collected and aggregated by the US Geological Survey.
+The dataset is relatively well documented.
+The dataset provides fire polygons in ArcGIS and GeoJSON formats.
+This dataset is almost 2GB in size.
+Due to file upload limiations on Github, I've not included the dataset in the repository.
+However, one should be able to find it easily using the above links.

+# AQI Data
+### Dataset
+The dataset is sourced from the [U.S. Environmental Protection Agency's (EPA) Air Quality System (AQS) API](https://aqs.epa.gov/aqsweb/documents/data_api.html), which provides historical air quality measurements across the United States.
+While not offering real-time data, this comprehensive database began standardized monitoring with quality assurance procedures in the 1980s, following the EPA's establishment in the early 1970s.
+The data collection typically initiated between 1983-1988 for most counties, though coverage varies geographically as some regions still lack monitoring stations.
+The API offers flexible data retrieval options through station IDs, county designations, or geographic bounding boxes, making it particularly valuable for spatial analysis.
+The measurements contribute to calculating the Air Quality Index (AQI), a key public health indicator frequently referenced in weather reports and environmental assessments, particularly during smog or smoke events.
+The technical specifications for AQI calculations follow the [EPA's Technical Assistance Document](https://www.airnow.gov/sites/default/files/2020-05/aqi-technical-assistance-document-sept2018.pdf), ensuring standardized interpretation of air quality conditions.
+For additional context about the data collection and system specifications, users can refer to the [EPA's AirData FAQ](https://www.epa.gov/outdoor-air-quality-data/frequent-questions-about-airdata), which provides comprehensive background information about the monitoring network and data collection protocols.

+### Economy Data for the Denver-Aurora-Lakewood Region from the FRED Reserve Bank of St.Louis
+The multiple datasets from the [FRED Reserve Bank of St.Louis](https://fred.stlouisfed.org/) cover a range of economic indicators for the Denver-Aurora-Lakewood, CO metropolitan area (CBSA/MSA) over various time periods.
+This comprehensive dataset, covering housing, labor, development, wages, prices, and population, will enable a robust analysis of how wildfire smoke events have influenced the economic health and resilience of the Denver-Aurora-Lakewood metropolitan area.
+By examining these indicators before, during, and after major wildfire occurrences, I can hopefully develop a more nuanced understanding of the far-reaching socioeconomic impacts beyond the immediate physical effects.

 ## Data License
 The wildfire data utilized in this analysis is sourced from public datasets such as the [USGS Wildland Fire Dataset](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81) and the [EPA's Air Quality System (AQS) API](https://aqs.epa.gov/aqsweb/documents/data_api.html).
 The data is shared under the respective licenses provided by these organizations and is intended for public use and research purposes.